pradyunuydarp/miniC/README.md

 11. Supported arithmetic operations - '+','-','*','/','%','**'

-NOTE: To do any kind of assignment(even after initialization) please specify the variable type (int)
+NOTE: To do any assignment(even after initialization) please specify the variable type (int)

 NOTE: Syntax for conditions: